 April 23, 1940 - Natchez, Mississippi - About 200 people die in a fire at the Rhythm nightclub.
 Boarded up windows, flammable decorations and overcrowding play a factor in the high number of deaths.

-November 28, 1942 - Boston, Massachusetts - 492 people die in a fire at the Cocoanut Grove nightclub, after a lit match sets an artificial palm tree on fire.
+November 28, 1942 - Boston, Massachusetts - 492 people die in a fire at the Cocoanut Grove nightclub after a lit match sets an artificial palm tree on fire.
 This is the deadliest nightclub fire in United States history, according to the National Fire Protection Association.

-November 1, 1970 - Saint-Laurent-du-Pont, France - 144 people are killed in the Club Cinq-Sept (Club 5-7), when emergency exits are blocked and a recklessly discarded match starts a fire.
+November 1, 1970 - Saint-Laurent-du-Pont, France - 144 people are killed in the Club Cinq-Sept (Club 5-7) when emergency exits are blocked and a discarded match starts a fire.

-May 28, 1977 - Southgate, Kentucky - 165 are killed and another 70 injured in a fire at the Beverly Hills Supper Club in Kentucky.
+May 28, 1977 - Southgate, Kentucky - 165 are killed and another 70 injured in a fire at the Beverly Hills Supper Club.